What to Know About Modular Homes

 Modular Homes Now Have Higher Quality

-Modular homes are built in a factory setting, on an assembly line, which means the building process for all the pieces is under intense quality control.
+Modular homes are built in a factory setting on an assembly line, which means the building process for all the pieces is under intense quality control.

-On the other hand, a stick-built home is built from scratch on the land where it will sit.
+On the other hand, a stick-built home is constructed from scratch on the land where it will sit.
 Being in the real estate business for many years, I can tell you there have been times where a builder has not done an adequate job of keeping the lumber used in construction protected from the elements.

 Speed Of Construction With Modular Homes

-Modular homes can go up quickly, often faster than a regular stick-built home.
+Modular homes can go up quickly, often faster than a traditional stick-built home.
 If you consider all the areas where delays are possible when building a standard home, it is easy to see why this is the case.

 The materials for a stick-built home may be sourced from all over the country, and each different supplier must get the materials to the builder on time.